-Here we use the PipeBio Bioinformatics Cloud to analyse affibody non-antibody scaffolds from ERR3474167.fastq downloaded from the European Nucleotide Archive.
+Here we use the PipeBio for sequence analysis of affibodies – non-antibody scaffolds from ERR3474167.fastq downloaded from the European Nucleotide Archive.
 These non-antibody scaffolds can make great therapeutics due to their small size although there can be tradeoffs.

 Biologic drugs are increasingly becoming important as therapeutics for treatment of various diseases, including cancer, infectious and inflammatory diseases.
 Classical antibody scaffolds and structures are being challenged by smaller but equally potent molecules named "non-antibody scaffolds" which have a number of benefits over the large bulky IgG molecule.
 Non-antibody scaffolds are interesting as therapeutic drugs thus the rich interest in these scaffolds (Frejd, F. et al).
 Many different and interesting scaffolds exist but here we only focus on a few of these.